-The Sikh Forum has demanded that all those who planned and funded this genocide from the very highest level of governance at the time, also be tried in the Courts of Law and charged for crimes against humanity.
-Not only Sikhs but the country in general and the international community are watching and waiting for justice to come about in a secular and democratic country, which is India.
-34 years after the Genocide, several organisations demonstrated in the heart of New Delhi n 1 November 2018, activists belonging to several organisations gathered in Sansad Marg (Parliament Street) in the heart of New Delhi, in a demonstration to mark 34th anniversary of the Genocide of Sikhs in 1984.
-The initiative for organising the protest demonstration was taken by Lok Raj Sangathan.
+34 years after the Genocide, several organisations demonstrate in the centre of New Delhi n 1 November 2018, activists belonging to several organisations gathered in Sansad Marg (Parliament Street) in the heart of New Delhi, in a demonstration to mark 34th anniversary of the Genocide of Sikhs in 1984.
+The initiative for organizing the protest demonstration was taken by Lok Raj Sangathan.
 Many organisations have been consistently fighting for the cause of the victims of the genocide, and demanding that those guilty of organizing the genocide be punished.
+Representatives of these organisations addressed the protest rally.

-Those who addressed the rally included S Raghavan, President of Lok Raj Sangathan, Shahid Ali of United Muslim Front, S. HS Phoolka and S. Inderjeet Singh of The Sikh Forum, S. Jarnail Singh, former Member of Delhi Legislative Assembly, Siraj Taalib of Welfare Party of India, Inamur Rehman of Jamaat e Islami Hind and Comrade Prakash Rao, Spokesperson of Communist Ghadar Party.
+Those who addressed the demonstration included Shri S Raghavan, President of Lok Raj Sangathan, Shri Shahid Ali of United Muslim Front, S. HS Phoolka and S. Inderjeet Singh of The Sikh Forum, S. Jarnail Singh, former Member of Delhi Legislative Assembly, Shri Siraj Taalib of Welfare Party of India, Inamur Rehman of Jamaat e Islami Hind and Comrade Prakash Rao, Spokesperson of Communist Ghadar Party.

-Speakers pointed out that in spite of immense pressure from the ruling establishment, "we have never let people forget the horrendous crimes perpetrated 34 years back on the streets of Delhi and other places on innocent people.
+Speakers pointed out that in spite of immense pressure from the ruling establishment, "we have never let people forget the horrendous crimes perpetrated 34 years back in the streets of Delhi and other places on innocent people.
 In an atmosphere of growing hate crimes and state repression on those who defend human rights, it is very important to boldly come out and condemn what is wrong, even if the perpetrator is the state itself and parties of the establishment, Ministers and high ranking officials.
 We need to counter the total silence in the mainstream media about the genocide.
-New generations born after 1984 need to be told the truth so that such gruesome pogroms can be avoided in the future".
+New generations born after 1984 need to be told the truth so that such gruesome killings can be avoided in the future".

 Speakers pointed out that the genocide of 1984 was a meticulously planned state-organised crime and not just a spontaneous outburst.
 It was planned several months in advance.
 There is overwhelming evidence that it was planned at the highest levels including the ruling party, the cabinet, security officials, and the bureaucracy.
 The genocide was a part of the overall "divide and rule" strategy of the ruling class.
-This strategy has been the preferred weapon in the hands of political parties and their governments to stabilise their rule and push through policies which are against the interests of people and benefit only the corporate business houses.
+This strategy has been the preferred weapon in the hands of political parties and their governments to stabilize their rule and push through policies which are against the interests of people and benefit only the corporate business houses.

 Speakers pointed out that just as the real perpetrators of the genocide of 1984 are yet to be punished, the criminals who organised the destruction of Babri masjid, the massacres of Muslims in 2002, and other communal massacres are still roaming scot free.
-Attacks on minority communities have continually increased since 1984.
+Attacks on minority communities have only increased since 1984.

-The protest demonstration revealed the growing political unity of people against state organised communal genocides.
+The protest demonstration revealed the growing political unity of people against state organized communal genocides.
 The participants resolved to strengthen this unity, and expose the machinations of all political forces who try to divide people on religion, caste, language and other ways.
 They resolved to step up the struggle to punish the guilty of 1984.
-Families of victims of the genocide from Kanpur organised a protest in front of Parliament to highlight their terrible past.
+Families of victims of the genocide from Kanpur organised a protest in front of Parliament to highlight their terrible plight.
 Several other demonstrations and public meetings were also held in Chandigarh and other towns of India on 1 November, 2018.

-Lok Raj Sangathan is an all-India organisation that was established in May 1998.
-"It came into being in response to the widespread demand and desire of the peoples of India to take control of their own lives, and not leave it in the hands of self-serving politicians and narrow-minded parties of vested interests."
+Lok Raj Sangathan is an all-India organisation z that was established in May 1998.
+It came into being in response to the widespread demand and desire of the people of India to take control of their own lives, and not leave it in the hands of self-serving politicians and narrow-minded parties of vested interests.

-On 17 December 2018, Historic High Court Verdict
+The Historic High Court Verdict